jmcuneo/a3-persistence/README.md

 add a little more detail about what it does.

 ## Technical Achievements
-- **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy
+- **Tech Achievement 1**: For my technical achievements, I used heroku to host my website.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative.
 I met cvghjkhghjk amount of achievements.
 Specifically: